Souwy/Snippetstudy-primitives/README.md

 sketches : insert img here l8ter

 ## Vocab

+### primitive types
 Undefined: only one value, undefined
 Null: only one value, null
 Strings: anything between quotes. "anything"
 Number: [0-9], NaN (Not a Number), Inf (Infitnity)
 Boolean: True/False

+### operators
+Typeof: take anything mentionned before and makes it a string
 Void: takes everything and makes it undefined (not absolutely useful)

 ## Review
-	things you struggled with
-	things you learned
-	vocab
-	next steps
+* struggles: how the value "number", which is already a string, becomes "string" after the operator "typeof" is executed. things you learned vocab next steps